 It is fascinating to learn what our ancestors did for work and to help put bread on the table.
 But if your ancestor had a skilled occupation you may be able to use this information to find more records as well.

-Tip – Discovering your ancestor’s occupation can help you to identify the correct family if there are more than one person with the same full name.
+Discovering your ancestor’s occupation can help you to identify the correct family if there is more than one person with the same full name.

-You can ask yourself why did your ancestor moved around the country quite a lot?
+You can ask yourself why did your ancestor move around the country quite a lot?
 Was it because they were trying to find work, escaping poverty, or was it some other reason?